danieldpence/storybook_rails/README.md

     config.entry = entries

-    // Storybook doesn't support .scss out of the box config.module.rules.push({
+    // Storybook doesn't support .scss out of the box, and we like scss, so...
+    // Add a rule to tell Webpack to process .scss files using these loaders config.module.rules.push({
       test: /\.scss$/,
       use: ['style-loader', 'css-loader', 'sass-loader'],